orchetect/PDFGadget/README.md

 ## Sponsoring

-If you enjoy using PDFGadget and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
+If you enjoy using swift-pdf-processor and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
 Feedback and code contributions are also welcome.

 ## Community & Support

 Please do not email maintainers for technical support.
 Several options are available for issues and questions:

-- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/PDFGadget/discussions).
+- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/swift-pdf-processor/discussions).
-- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/PDFGadget/issues).
+- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/swift-pdf-processor/issues).

 ## Contributions

 Contributions are welcome.
-Posting in [Discussions](https://github.com/orchetect/PDFGadget/discussions) first prior to new submitting PRs for features or modifications is encouraged.
+Posting in [Discussions](https://github.com/orchetect/swift-pdf-processor/discussions) first prior to new submitting PRs for features or modifications is encouraged.

+## Legacy

+This repository was formerly known as PDFGadget.